Theoretical-Mathematical Framework

 Each Earthling is a verifiably biometrically unique subject.
 For each physical person in the system, only one Earthling status record is possible.
 The system is built to exclude duplication and pseudo-identities.

 Axiom 2.
-Voluntary expression of will
+Declaration of intent

 Axiom 3.
 Transterritoriality